opencast/opencast/docs/guides/developer/docs/api/statistics-api.md

 :------------|:---------|:--------------------|:-----------
 `identifier` | yes      | [`string`](#basic)  | A JSON object with information about the statistics provider to be queried

-The JSON object `parameters` has the following fields:
+The format of the JSON object `parameters` depends on the provider type that is queried, and is described separately for each provider in the next section.

 __Example__